cerlymarco/tspiral/README.md

 - **Rectified Forecasting**

-Multiple recursive time series forecasters are fitted on different sliding window training bunches.
-Forecasts are adjusted and combined fitting a meta-learner for each forecasting step.
+Multiple direct time series forecasters are fitted and combined on the final portion of the training data with a meta-learner.

 ![rectify](https://raw.githubusercontent.com/cerlymarco/tspiral/master/imgs/rectify.PNG)